myConsciousness/myConsciousness/details/AboutMe.md

 I also created an [Android app](https://github.com/myConsciousness/duovoc) once in the past and **_published it on the Play Store_**.
 Only a few people in the world used it, but it feels good to know that someone in the world is using the app I created!🌱

 **_Basically, I create everything!_** 😄

+## As a developer

+In the past, I was responsible for the `design and development` of a `payment processing system for SONY` and a `customer management system for NTT DOCOMO`.

+**_These experiences form the basis of my technical capabilities._**

+However, I don't rest on my laurels from those experiences, and `I'm always trying to learn the basics and the latest technology!`💪 This attitude will never change, even if I'm getting older!🔥🔥